-Today’s featured home on Barndominium Life is this spacious and wonderfully appointed Texas barndominium.
+Today’s featured home on Barndominium Life is this spacious and wonderfully appointed barndominium in Texas.
 This house takes all the trappings and traditional style of a country home and combines it with modern feeling and a roomy, usable environment.
 This barndo is a great example of how you can take a metal post frame building and turn it into something that is unique and highly desirable.
 There are a lot of surprises around every corner of this home and we can’t wait to show you everything it has to offer.

 No country home would be complete without a beautiful front porch on which you can spend your warm summer evenings.
 The porch on this Texas barndominium is grand and elegant and really sets the tone for the rest of the home.
 We love the ⅓ stone features on the exterior walls and the supporting columns holding up the awning.
 Plus, the polished concrete of the porch itself is a very unique touch that we have never seen in a barndominium before.

 The porch wraps all the way around this Texas barndominium as well.
 This southern staple is perfect for creating a little bit of extra space on the exterior of your home as well as the interior.
 When you have a gathering, having this other area for people to congregate will open up space in the house and give everyone enough room to mill around and socialize without being stuck inside.

 The exterior of this Texas barndominium is a sight to behold, but the interior is absolutely amazing.
 The designers of this barndo have used the entirety of the steel building to create incredibly high ceilings and a feeling of grandeur and opulence that is not as common in the barndominium world as it should be.
 This is a beautifully designed and well thought out front room.
 We love the trim at the peak of the ceiling that matches the deep hardwood floors and emphasizes the sheer height of the ceiling.